 The programme team will remain in place in the role of technical advisor on the installation of the systems and – if needed – the technical backstopping.
 UFUNDIKO is working together with the rural water supply ministry (RUWASA) – to promote IT in water management on a national level as well, and bring together all relevant stakeholders to work towards smart water provision for all.

 We are currently investigating phase 3 for this project.
-This phase will focus on extending to other regions while taking into account all lessons learned and the technology that is now mature.
+This phase will focus on extending to other regions and countries while taking into account all lessons learned and the technology that is now mature.